uberFoo/dwarf/README.md

 The model looks like a standard UML class diagram, and it may as well be.
 I sort of turn it sideways and treat it as an AST.

-So what the compiler really does is transate one AST into another.
+So what the compiler really does is translate one AST into another.
 It really does more than that though.
 It resolves as much type information as it can.
 It resolves names.